ASaiM/hmp_mock_tests/doc/report/report.md

     \label{mapping_comparison}
 \end{figure}

+For SRR02232, similar variations in abundances between species are observed using mapping and rRNA operon count (Figure \ref{mapping_comparison}).
+Observations are different for SRR072233 (Figure \ref{mapping_comparison}): expected abundances (based on RNA operon abundances) are identical for all species, but unexpected variations are observed for mapping based abundances.
 These differences between expected abundances (from RNA operon counts) and mapping-based abundances may be due to bias induced during biological manipulations or sequencing.

-As next taxonomic analyses are based on raw metagenomic sequences, abundances based on mapping counts are used on further analyses instead of abundances based on ribosomal RNA operon counts from metadata (Figure \ref{expected_taxonomy}).
+As taxonomic analyses in *EBI metagenomics* and ASaiM workflows are executed on metagenomic sequences, mapping based abundances are now used as expected abundances, instead of abundances based on rRNA operon counts from metadata (Figure \ref{expected_taxonomy}).

 \begin{figure}[h!]
     \centering